amadeus/Engine.js/README.md

 the previous frames.

+### `Engine.background`

+By default this is empty, resulting in a browser defaulted white background.
+If you set it to a string color value, it will set the `document.body` element backgroundColor.

 ### `Engine.onRun`

 This is an optional method you can add to the Engine instance during setup that